Estimates for the Weyl coefficient of a two-dimensional canonical system: Relation to previous work

 Y.~Kasahara's paper \cite{kasahara:1975} deals with Krein strings as discussed in \S\ref{Y107}.
 It was a milestone in the study of high-energy asymptotics of the principal Titchmarsh--Weyl coefficient\footnote{ Kasahara works with the function $\qS(-z)$ and calls it the ``characteristic function of the string''.}.
 Its recent successor \cite{kasahara.watanabe:2010} extends the results to so-called Kotani strings.
 In these papers also some theorems about pointwise relations between the mass distribution function of the string and its principal Titchmarsh--Weyl coefficient are proved; see \cite[Theorem~4]{kasahara:1975}, \cite[Section~3]{kasahara.watanabe:2010}.

 Since Krein strings can be considered as diagonal canonical systems, we can use our present theorems to obtain quite precise information about the principal Titchmarsh--Weyl coefficient; see \thref{Y136} below.
 Concerning its content, our proposition is a variant of Kasahara's Theorem~4.
 It is weaker than \cite[Theorem~4]{kasahara:1975} in the sense that we have worse universal constants in the estimates, but stronger in the sense that we do not restrict ourselves to invertible comparison functions\footnote{ This assumption is not explicitly stated in \cite[Theorem~4]{kasahara:1975}.
 However, it is needed in the proof.}.
 This allows us to give a formulation which is similar to \cite[Theorem~3.4]{kasahara.watanabe:2010}.
-That result, however, is not comparable with ours since on the one hand it deals with a more general type of strings (for which it is not clear how we could treat them) but on the other hand restricts to the particular situation when $\qS$ oscillates around a regularly varying function. \begin{proposition}\thlab{Y136} Let $\String Lm$ be a string such that $\ms m(0+)=0$ and $\ms m(x)>0$ for every $x\in(0,L)$.
+That result, however, is not comparable with ours since on the one hand it deals with a more general type of strings (for which it is not clear how we could treat them) but on the other hand restricts to the particular situation when $\qS$ oscillates around a regularly varying function.

+\begin{proposition}\thlab{Y136} Let $\String Lm$ be a string with $L>0$ and $\ms m\not\equiv0$.
 Denote by $\qS$ its principal Titchmarsh--Weyl coefficient, and define $\ms f$ as in \eqref{Y169}.
 Then

-The constants in ``$\asymp$'' are independent of the string. \end{proposition}
+The constants in ``\,$\asymp$'' are independent of the string. \end{proposition}